 Incorporating nutrient-rich foods such as fruits, vegetables, dairy, and whole grains can enhance oral health.
 Additionally, staying hydrated and limiting sugary snacks can help maintain a balanced oral environment, reducing the risk of dental problems.

-atty smith, dr steven smith dentist, oral hygiene blog, steven smith dds, dental hygiene blog, dentist 85737
+atty smith, dr steven smith dentist, oral hygiene blog, steven smith dds, dental hygiene blog, dentist 85737, should you floss before or after brushing, smith dental works

 Understanding Tooth Sensitivity: Causes and Remedies